devsecopsbiz/cookbook/README.md

 Costs are a concern of everyone, developers, product owners and operations.
 They come together in Azure DevOps, so why not show these insights there?

-*Azure Cost Insights* is a widget that you can put on your Azure DevOps Dashboard.
+*Azure Cost Insights* is a widget that you can add on your Azure DevOps Dashboard.

-This widget is built with the belief that cost insights need to be scoped to your spendings.
+This widget is built with the belief that cost insights need to be scoped to your costs.

 ### Getting started